Event image

 DESCRIPTION

-This five session course will start you on your journey to becoming a potter.
+This 5-session course will start you on your journey to becoming a potter!
 You will learn clay preparation, tools, centering clay, opening a vessel, control of the clay on the wheel, and basic finishing of your piece.
 This course will reinforce these basic skills with the aim to throw a perfect cylinder, which is the beginning of most wheel projects.
-Good studio practices and a solid technique will give a firm grasp of these beginner clay techniques.
+Good studio practices and a solid technique will give a firm grasp of throwing on the wheel.

 Mentored studio will be available after this class to continue practicing your new skills.

-This class is a prerequisite for Clay 2, which is followed by Clay 3.
+This class is a prerequisite for Clay 2.

 DATES & TIMES